PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 jupyter lab build
 ```

 Check the latest version of JupyterLab is being installed.
-If not cancel the operation and assign JupyterLab to the latest version using a modifying the above command.
+If not cancel the operation and assign JupyterLab to the latest version using modifying the above command.

 There is no Start Menu Shortcut for JupyterLab.
 To launch JupyterLab, use the Mambaforge Prompt, activate the ```jupyterlab``` Python environment and use: